raph2d68/ML-project-road_seg/README.md

 $ git clone <url>
 $ cd dir
 ```

-**1. Run training and prediction separately**

-Train the model.
+Then train the model.
 ```
 $ python training.py
 ```

+Now you can either make a submission, or simply make a prediction

+**1. Run prediction separately from submission**

 Run the prediction, and run post-processing if enabled.
 ```
 $ python prediction.py
 ```

-**2. Run training and prediction, and make a submission from test images**
+**2. Run prediction, and make a submission from test images**

 Run the complete project
 ```